ayivima/vectorkit/README.rst

 ``corr`` - Returns the correlation of two vectors

+``cosinesim`` - Returns the cosine similarity between two vectors

+``cost`` - Computes the cost function, under the assumption that one vector is the ground truth and the other is the compared.

 ``cov`` - Returns the covariance between two vectors

 ``crossmul`` - Returs the cross product of two 3-dimensional vectors